 Once you have your custom stencil tape it to your painted sign.
 Make sure to measure for accurate placement in the center.
 It would be a good idea to place your brass numbers on the address sign to make sure that the sign as a whole has proper spacing.

 Using your foam dabber, apply a very small amount of paint to your stencil.
-This stencil is applied using Stone by Kristi Kuehl Pure Home Paint.
-Stone seems to be the closest gray to the gray siding on our home.
+This stencil is applied in a gray paint.
+This gray seems to be the closest gray to the gray siding on our home.
 Make sure to seal the paint with clear sealer after the paint dries.